iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ```

-SOSA actuation and changing parameters during an experiment

-## Where to start a provenance chain
+## Where to start and end a provenance chain

+### Starting a provenance chain
 A common concern is where to _start_ a provenance chain.
 There's no hard and fast answer to this, but - generally - one would start the main provenance chain where the first intentional action was taken by an agent upon some entity/Thing that either is the Thing one is interested in, or was an important precursor of that Thing.

 In the examples above, let's say our main entity of interest was the Dataset (nautilus-3D-scan:02545642).
 Capturing the sampling action and the archiving actions that preceded the scanning action would be very helpful in understanding where the 3D scan dataset came from and what the data is about, along with providing information to explain any bias/errors such as artifacts introduced by the sealing and cleaning instruments used during archiving.
 Thus, the provenance chain of the dataset would start with the sampling of the shell the dataset is about.

 Events or processes that _preceded_ the first intentional event are also important to contextualise the intentional actions along a provenance chain.
 Adding a few of these to a provenance chain can be very important to help communicate _why_ the first intentional action was taken in the first place.
 For more on this, see the section, below, on "Enriching a provenance chain with context".

+### Ending a provenance chain

+potentialAction (also Actions that have the appropriate `actionStatus` and link back to the Thing you're interested in in the `object` property.

 ## Events

+### Representing an event

 Sometimes, unplanned processes that don't or may not have an agent (i.e. sometihng with agency, will, or volition) can affect the provenance of a prov:Entity or schema:Thing.
 For example, consider the impact of a natural or unplanned event like a cyclone or tsunami, equipment malfunctioning, or the degradation of a sample over time.